rchytas/Spring-Boot-Neo4j-Example/README.md

 This example is for visualizing drug(s) and condition(s) its prescribed for using Neo4j + Spring Boot Integration.
 Provides following REST API -

-- `GET - /graph/neo4j/drugs` returns the list of Drugs from the Neo4j Instance running as a Docker container
+- `GET - /graph/neo4j/drugs` returns the list of Drugs, Conditions and the "PRESCRIBED" relationship from the Neo4j Instance running as a Docker container

 ## Technologies explored
     Docker